Enter your Name & Cell Number

-You will never be pressured into doing something you don’t feel comfortable doing, but it’s important to set expectations at the outset for all those involved.
+You will never be pressured into doing something you don’t feel comfortable doing, but it’s important to set out expectations for everyone involved.

 Each IVF clinic will have its own protocol and restrictions for sexual activity.
 At most clinics, the surrogate will be asked to either abstain from sexual relations entirely or to use a combination of effective barriers prior to starting any of the injectable medications and to completely abstain from the beginning of medications until cleared by the primary IVF physician.

-This is usually, in our experience, two weeks before and after the transfer.
-This will be depending on the ongoing status of the pregnancy and the orders of the physician.
+In our experience, this is usually two weeks before and after the transfer.
+This will depend on the pregnancy’s ongoing status and the physician’s orders.

 Surrogates will also be asked to stop any heavy exercising during the medication stage and possibly throughout the pregnancy if there is difficulty with the pregnancy.
-This will also be determined by the primary IVF physician
+The primary IVF physician will also determine this

 The embryo transfer procedure will be performed two to five days after the donor or intended parents’ eggs have been harvested and fertilized.
 Embryo transfers usually take approximately twenty minutes.
 The embryo transfer is performed with a very fine catheter that is inserted vaginally into the uterus through the cervix.

-Surrogates will be required to stay and rest in the IVF centre for approximately twenty minutes to one hour following the transfer procedure.
-She may also be required to stay in a nearby hotel for a bed rest period of time as specified by the clinic, which is usually between 24-48 hours.
+Surrogates must stay and rest in the IVF centre for approximately twenty minutes to one hour following the transfer procedure.
+She may also be required to stay in a nearby hotel for a bed rest period as specified by the clinic, which is usually between 24 and 48 hours.

 If the surrogate is required to fly for the procedure, she may be required to stay through the period specified for bed rest.
 This decision will be made by the physician and intended parents.
 All expenses will be covered by the intended parents as receiptable expenses.

 Following the embryo transfer, the surrogate’s activity may be limited.
 These limitations will be determined by the clinic and intended parents.
-All these medications are extremely important and MUST be taken as instructed by the clinic, or otherwise there is a risk of comprising the IVF cycle, having a miscarriage and being in breach of contract.
-Please remember each clinic varies slightly in their protocol.
+All these medications are extremely important and MUST be taken as instructed by the clinic, or otherwise, there is a risk of comprising the IVF cycle, having a miscarriage and being in breach of contract.
+Please remember that each clinic varies slightly in its protocol.

-Each fertility clinic varies in their protocol; on average, six to ten weeks depending on the egg donor’s or intended mother’s cycle.
+Each fertility clinic varies in its protocol; on average, it takes six to ten weeks, depending on the egg donor’s or intended mother’s cycle.

-Each fertility clinic varies in their protocol; generally for twelve weeks.
+Each fertility clinic varies in its protocol, generally for twelve weeks.

 No, your spouse or partner must know of your intentions and be willing to support your efforts to become a surrogate as they must sign the clinic and contract paperwork.